 1. Please state which cities you greatly admire for their interior style and how can people bring in a little of these design flavours into their homes?

 Cape Town is unique as it is full of beautiful homes overlooking vast blue ocean.
 They have mountainous landscapes with homes clinging to the cliff faces that makes the city feel like a blend of Rio, Sydney and the riviera with a super contemporary approach to design.
 They also have the richness that comes with the culture of the land and history of Africa, blended too with Afrikaans culture.
 The mix is unique, providing space for ultra-modern buildings, Cape Dutch architecture and hand-crafted pieces that all exist with or next to each other.
 Uniquely African furniture, such as the Malawi chair or Bamileke tables work so well in modern interiors.
-You can integrate furniture, textiles, art, sculpture, artefacts and influences from South Africa and the African content easily and effectively into modern homes, adding
+You can integrate furniture, textiles, art, sculpture, artefacts and influences from South Africa and the African content easily and effectively into modern homes, adding interest and authenticity.

 Parisian style is diverse.
 You have the beautiful grace of Haussmannian apartments with their glorious high ceilings, wall panelling and parquetry flooring and the older, lower ceiled apartments that the Haussmann era replaced, full of charm, exposed beams and a beautifully rustic appeal.
 You can have stylised, monochromatic and refined interiors, or colourful reinterpretations of the traditional details.
 Modern interiors sing in these historical buildings, as too do modern reinterpretations of the old.
 There are different styles that apply to different areas of Paris, but the one unifying trait of Parisian style is that when it’s done well it’s chic.